fabiograsso/iam-fabiograsso-net/content/posts/blog/quis-custodiet-ipsos-custodes/index.en.md

 ---

-## Common Objections

-### "Multi-vendor complexity increases risks"

-This fear is understandable but misplaced.
-An agnostic IAM platform like Okta **reduces** complexity through:
-- **Standardization**: All systems use the same authentication protocols (SAML, OIDC)
-- **Unified visibility**: A single dashboard to monitor access and security across all systems
-- **Automation**: Elimination of fragmented manual management typical of vendor-specific environments

-### "Integration costs exceed benefits"

-TCO (Total Cost of Ownership) analysis proves otherwise:
-- **Hidden costs of integrated solutions**: Vendor lock-in, lack of negotiation, functional limitations
-- **ROI of agnostic approach**: As demonstrated by the Forrester study[^1], the 211% ROI manifests through operational cost reduction, productivity improvement, and breach prevention
-- **Future flexibility**: Ability to adopt new technologies without having to redo the entire IAM stack

-### "Single vendor simplifies support"

-This perception hides a more complex reality:
-- **Diluted responsibilities**: With an integrated vendor, it's often difficult to identify where the problem lies (infrastructure vs IAM)
-- **Specialized support**: A dedicated IAM vendor offers specific expertise and targeted SLAs on identity security
-- **Community and resources**: Specialized platforms like Okta offer active communities, extensive documentation, and dedicated resources

----

-## Accessible Solutions for Every Business Size
+## A Balanced Assessment

+While the advantages of an **Identity Fabric** are significant, it's important to recognize some challenges that organizations might encounter:

+- **Initial setup complexity**: Implementing an independent solution requires more initial planning compared to activating an already integrated feature.
+However, this initial complexity translates into greater long-term flexibility and control.

+- **Investment in skills**: The IT team must acquire familiarity with integration protocols (SAML, OIDC, SCIM) and IAM best practices.
+Okta mitigates this challenge through over 8,000 out-of-the-box integrations in the [OIN - Okta Integration Network](https://www.okta.com/integrations/) catalog, [extensive documentation](https://help.okta.com/en-us/content/index.htm), [free training](https://learning.okta.com/), and dedicated support during onboarding.

+- **Additional licensing costs**: Unlike "*free*" integrated solutions, a specialized IAM platform has a licensing cost.
+However, as demonstrated by ROI data, this investment pays back quickly through operational efficiency and risk reduction.

+The key is recognizing that these challenges are **temporary and mitigable**, while the advantages of an agnostic IAM, based on an Identity Fabric architecture, are **structural and lasting**.

 ### For small and medium enterprises

 Even if the integrated approach may seem appealing to reduce initial costs and complexity, experience shows that in the long run it doesn't pay off, especially in terms of ROI and breach risk.
 Small businesses are often the most vulnerable targets precisely because they perceive security as a cost rather than an investment.

-Okta offers [specific solutions for small businesses](https://www.okta.com/solutions/small-business/) that make enterprise IAM accessible even to smaller organizations:
+Okta offers [specific solutions for small businesses](https://www.okta.com/solutions/small-business/) that make enterprise IAM accessible even to smaller organizations.

-- **Okta for Google Workspace**: [Available for free](https://www.okta.com/free/google/) to add advanced IAM capabilities to your existing Google ecosystem
-- **30-day free trial**: Possibility to test the entire platform without commitments to evaluate concrete benefits
-- **Scalable pricing**: Licensing model that grows with the company, allowing you to start with essential functionalities
+Okta has a **scalable pricing model** that grows with the company, allowing you to start with essential functionalities and extend them in the future.

 This approach allows SMEs to implement enterprise security best practices from the beginning, avoiding costly future migrations and protecting themselves from increasingly sophisticated threats that make no distinction between large and small organizations.

-### A Balanced Assessment

-While the advantages of an agnostic IAM are significant, it's important to recognize some challenges that organizations might encounter:

-- **Initial setup complexity**: Implementing an agnostic solution requires more initial planning compared to activating an already integrated feature.
-However, this initial complexity translates into greater long-term flexibility and control.

-- **Investment in skills**: The IT team must acquire familiarity with integration protocols (SAML, OIDC, SCIM) and IAM best practices.
-Okta mitigates this challenge through extensive documentation, free training, and dedicated support during onboarding.

-- **Additional licensing costs**: Unlike "*free*" integrated solutions, a specialized IAM platform has a licensing cost.
-However, as demonstrated by ROI data, this investment pays back quickly through operational efficiency and risk reduction.

-The key is recognizing that these challenges are **temporary and mitigable**, while the advantages of an agnostic IAM are **structural and lasting**.

 ---